Can I back out of a home purchase in escrow?

 Answer:

-If your purchase agreement does not state that the seller will accept the deposit as liquidated damages, then you may be forced by the seller to purchase the home (specific performance) or sued for any money damages suffered by the seller for your breach of contract.
+If your contract does not specify that the seller will accept the earnest money as liquidated damages, the seller might pursue specific performance, which means they could force you to buy the home, or they may sue you for damages resulting from your breach of contract.

-If you do terminate the agreement and do not intend to purchase any home at this time, you would also want to review any written agreement (buyer's agreement) that you may have signed with your agent.
-It may expose you to some liability for commissions.
+If you decide to terminate the agreement and do not plan to buy another home, also check any buyer's agreement you signed with your agent, as it could expose you to liability for commissions.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.